Fringe Box

 Alistair Smith

-Alastair Smith chair of the Guildford Society (GSoc)
+Alistair Smith, chair of the Guildford Society (GSoc)

 “The Guildford Society supports Guildford Borough Council questioning the proposed housing numbers for the Borough.

 “How the doubling of housing numbers can be achieved without either substantial harm to our green countryside and/or the erection of tall buildings in Guildford, and elsewhere, is a mystery.
 We believe the ‘Standard Method’ for dwelling numbers is dangerously simplistic.
-Has it been sense tested by MHCLG [Ministry for Housing Communties and Local Government], that it is a practical method?
+Has it been sense tested by MHCLG [Ministry for Housing Communities and Local Government], that it is a practical method?

 “The current local plan was approved based on infrastructure improvements, which have only been part delivered.
 Delivering housing on the scale demanded will require a massive uplift in the scale and speed of infrastructure (health facilities, flood alleviation schemes, sewage works etc) delivery.